smashedtoatoms/asdf-sbcl/README.md

 SBCL is compiled using itself, or any other Common Lisp.
-I would love to use a publicly available older SBCL version to bootstrap the new one like i have done for years, and as I still do for linux, but on MacOS Ventura the old builds don't run anymore due to mmap errors.
-To deal with that, I now use ecl for mac builds which is an embeddable common lisp that is widely available via package managers.
+I would love to use a publicly available older SBCL version to bootstrap the new one like I have done for years, and as I still do for Linux, but on MacOS Ventura the old builds don't run anymore due to mmap errors.
+To deal with that, I now use ecl for mac builds which is an embeddable common lisp that is widely available via package managers, though quite slow.

 I have chosen a few useful options by default to make it easier to generate compressed images of multithreaded apps that make use of